 HAVAK Adjustable Triad: These are somewhat underground adjustable dumbbells featuring three different handles at different diameters to increase grip strength.
 I’m a big fan of these, but they’re a very different weight option from what else is out there and are honestly in a somewhat separate category.

 Yes4All Adjustable Dumbbells: I have yet to get my hands on these.
-At first glance, there are a lot of options: Singles pairs up to 105 pounds and even sets that come with a connector that changes the dumbbell into a barbell.
-The loadable plates are cast iron, and the handle is chrome.
-They are priced incredibly low–a 60-pound pair sells for just over $60.
+Although there are a lot of options, they are also priced incredibly low; a 60-pound pair sells for just over $60.
 That signals to me that there may be quality issues, but I’ll report back after testing them.

 BaadAss Adjustable Dumbbells: BaadAss Adjustable Dumbbells and Pepin Dumbbells are very similar in style.
 The big difference is that BaadAss is practically indestructible, however, they have a worse fit and finish in their current iteration and cost more.
 I hope BaadAss improves some of the parts of their dumbbells and if done, I think they could end up better than Pepins.